Lissy93/dashy/docs/management.md

 ## Providing Assets
 Although not essential, you will most likely want to provide several assets to Dashy.
 All web assets can be found in the `/public` directory.

+For example:
 - `./public/conf.yml` - As mentioned, this is your main application config file
 - `./public/item-icons` - If you're using your own icons, you can choose to store them locally for better load time, and this is the directory to put them in.
-You can also use sub-folders here to keep things organized.
-You then reference these assets relative this the direcroties path, for example: to use `./public/item-icons/networking/netdata.png` as an icon for one of your links, you would set `icon: networking/netdata.png`
+You can also use sub-folders here to keep things organized
-- Also within `./public` you'll find standard website assets, including `favicon.ico`, `manifest.json`, `robots.txt`, etc. There's no need to modify these, but you can do so if you wish.
+- Also within `./public` you'll find standard website assets, including `favicon.ico`, `manifest.json`, `robots.txt`, etc. There's no need to pass these in, but you can do so if you wish

+This is easy to do using [Docker Volumes](https://docs.docker.com/storage/volumes/), which lets you share a file or directory between your host system, and the container.
+Volumes are specified in the Docker run command, or Docker compose file, using the `--volume` or `-v` flags.
+The value of which consists of the path to the file / directory on your host system, followed by the destination path within the container.
+Fields are separated by a colon (`:`), and must be in the correct order.
+For example: `-v ~/alicia/my-local-conf.yml:/app/public/conf.yml`

-## Basic Commands
+## Running Commands

-Now that you've got Dashy running, there are a few commands that you need to know.
+The project has a few commands that can be used for various tasks, you can find a list of these either in the [Developing Docs](/docs/developing#project-commands), or by looking at the [`package.json`](https://github.com/Lissy93/dashy/blob/master/package.json#L5).
+These can be used by running `yarn [command-name]`.

-The following commands are defined in the [`package.json`](https://github.com/Lissy93/dashy/blob/master/package.json#L5) file, and are run with `yarn`.
-If you prefer, you can use NPM, just replace instances of `yarn` with `npm run`.
-If you are using Docker, then you will need to precede each command with `docker exec -it [container-id]`, where container ID can be found by running `docker ps`.
+ But if you're using Docker, then you'll need to execute them within the container.
+This can be done by preceding each command with `docker exec -it [container-id]`, where container ID can be found by running `docker ps`.
 For example `docker exec -it 26c156c467b4 yarn build`.

-- **`yarn build`** - In the interest of speed, the application is pre-compiled, this means that the config file is read during build-time, and therefore the app needs to rebuilt for any new changes to take effect.
-Luckily this is very straight forward.
-Just run `yarn build` or `docker exec -it [container-id] yarn build`
-- **`yarn validate-config`** - If you have quite a long configuration file, you may wish to check that it's all good to go, before deploying the app.
-This can be done with `yarn validate-config` or `docker exec -it [container-id] yarn validate-config`.
-Your config file needs to be in `/public/conf.yml` (or within your Docker container at `/app/public/conf.yml`).
-This will first check that your YAML is valid, and then validates it against Dashy's [schema](https://github.com/Lissy93/dashy/blob/master/src/utils/ConfigSchema.js).
-- **`yarn health-check`** - Checks that the application is up and running on it's specified port, and outputs current status and response times.
-Useful for integrating into your monitoring service, if you need to maintain high system availability
-- **`yarn build-watch`** - If you find yourself making frequent changes to your configuration, and do not want to have to keep manually rebuilding, then this option is for you.
-It will watch for changes to any files within the projects root, and then trigger a rebuild.
-Note that if you are developing new features, then `yarn dev` would be more appropriate, as it's significantly faster at recompiling (under 1 second), and has hot reloading, linting and testing integrated
-- **`yarn build-and-start`** - Builds the app, runs checks and starts the production server.
-Commands are run in parallel, and so is faster than running them in independently
-- **`yarn pm2-start`** - Starts the Node server using [PM2](https://pm2.keymetrics.io/), a process manager for Node.js applications, that helps them stay alive.
-PM2 has some built-in basic monitoring features, and an optional [management solution](https://pm2.io/).
-If you are running the app on bare metal, it is recommended to use this start command
+You can also enter the container, with `docker exec -it [container-id] /bin/ash`, and navigate around it with normal Linux commands.

 ## Healthchecks